dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. **ReadMe-Directions** Worksheet also has these directions and describes all worksheets in the Workbook.

 ## Publications
-1. Rosenberg, D. E. (2022). "[Lessons from using Google Sheets and Zoom to discuss more adaptable operations with Colorado River managers and experts](https://digitalcommons.usu.edu/cee_facpub/3778/)."
+1. Rosenberg, D. E. (2022). "[Lessons from using Google Sheets and Zoom to discuss more adaptive operations with Colorado River managers and experts](https://digitalcommons.usu.edu/cee_facpub/3778/)."
 (USU Digital Commons).
 1. Rosenberg, D. E. (In press). "[Adapt Lake Mead releases to inflow to give managers more flexibility to slow reservoir draw down](https://digitalcommons.usu.edu/water_pubs/170/)."
 Journal of Water Resources Planning and Management.
 1. Rosenberg, D. E. (2022). "[Invest in Farm Water Conservation to Curtail Buy and Dry](https://ascelibrary.org/doi/full/10.1061/%28ASCE%29WR.1943-5452.0001584)."
 Journal of Water Resources Planning and Management.
 148(8) 01822001.
 1. Wang, J., and Rosenberg, D. E. (Submitted). "[Living within our Means: Adapting Colorado River Basin depletions to available water]( https://digitalcommons.usu.edu/water_pubs/171/)."
 Submitted to Journal of Water Resources Planning and Management.